THE AFFILIATE MARKETING PRIMER

 ("affiliate commissions" = they pay to refer merchants and/or affiliates to the clearinghouse)

-www.buy.at a U.K. effort that focuses on non-profit groups as affiliates
+www.Buy.at a U.K. effort that focuses on global selling

 www.linkshare.com LinkShare - Get Your Share! affiliate commissions; includes a B2B network

-www.MaxBounty.com (formerly www.leadcrunch.com) affiliate network; international payments in local currencies
+www.MaxBounty.com pay-per-action network; international (with payments in local currencies)

 AFFILIATE PROGRAM DIRECTORIES: